f2d/sprite_dress_up/README.md

 1. Parse artwork project files (ORA, PSD) into menu of parts to preview preset versions.
 2. Easy batch export of all versions into image files (PNG), separated or joined.

-Completely on the client side, using a web browser with modern JavaScript support.
+3. Work completely on the client side, using a web browser with modern JavaScript support.
-Firefox 56 is supported as a bottom line.